databricks/terraform-databricks-examples/examples/adb-basic/README.md

 Step 3: Deploy to your Azure environment
 ---------------------------------------

+The identity that you use in `az login` to deploy this template should have contributor role in your azure subscription, or the minimum required permissions to deploy resources in this template.

 Do following steps:

 Run `terraform init` to initialize terraform and download required providers.